 Where the competition for market shares and company growth is concerned, mergers & acquisitions are playing an important role in the corporate world.
 Typically, one company buys another, or part thereof, and integrates it into its own structures.
 In this way, a competitor is eliminated from the market and its innovations and employees are transferred to the acquirer.

 The acquirer ideally also wins the customers of the company taken over.
-Transactions of this kind are common between companies headquartered in one and the same country, but often also take place across borders.
+Transactions of this kind are common between companies headquartered in the same country, but often also take place across borders.
 In this way, the purchaser gains quick and secure access to a foreign market.

-However, company transactions and acquisitions are not only part of everyday business in a market economy, but they are also playing an increasingly important role in the third sector (hence, for nonprofit organizations).
+However, company transactions and acquisitions are not only part of everyday business in a market economy, but they are also playing an increasingly important role in the German third sector (hence, for nonprofit organizations).

-Mergers of several charities may be indispensable to ensure a sustainable development.
-And even the third sector experiences a growing number of cross-border M&A transactions.
+Such takeovers are not only taking place within Germany.
+Even the third sector experiences a growing number of cross-border M&A transactions.
 Above all, charitable German social enterprises, charitable kindergarten operators, and NPOs of the healthcare industry (hospitals, retirement homes etc.) are attractive acquisition targets not only for German purchasers but also for foreign (charitable and non-charitable) investors.

 A special case of M&A transactions in the charitable sector are mergers of foundations.
 From a legal point of view, such mergers (in German also known as "Zusammenlegung") are permissible in particular if an individual foundation is no longer able to fulfill its purpose in accordance with the founder's intentions.
 At the end of the merger process, there will be a new foundation.
 The former foundations transfer their assets and will then be dissolved.